ESMValGroup/ESMValTool/doc/sphinx/source/functionalities.rst

 Once the user configuration files and the recipe are at hand, the user can start the tool.
-A schematic overview of the ESMValTool workflow is depited in the figure below.
+A schematic overview of the ESMValTool workflow is depicted in the figure below.

 .. container::
    :name: figarch